Pi

 to Pi through

-rational (exact) constants.
-This is
+rational (exact, finite) constants.
+This

-really a summary of Archimedes work from 300 BCE but [as you might
+is really a summary of Archimedes work from 300 BCE but [as you might

 agree] it has not survived in clean relations because of algebra.
 Archimedes